 Common Name: Western Buttercup

-Ranunculus occidentalis is a Perennial up to 0.60 metres tall.
+Ranunculus occidentalis is a perennial plant that can grow up to 0.60 metres tall.

 The juice from the flowers was used as a poison by native North American Indians[